Quick Verdict

 - Serum-like texture works beautifully under lipstick and lip liner

-- Visibly reduces fine lip lines with regular use over 2-3 weeks
+- Can soften the look of dryness-related lip lines with regular use

 - The refillable tube format reduces waste